 I started with a public domain photo of a solar eclipse, courtesy of PDPhoto.org.

-The woman came from the “Demure” folder on my Hussies CD.
-I used the Adobe Photoshop lasso tool to isolate her and then pasted her image onto the ATC.
+To place the (public domain photo) woman, I used Adobe Photoshop’s lasso tool to isolate her and then pasted her image onto the ATC.
 (The flowers in her photo perfectly matched the placement of a cemetery urn.)

 I positioned both of the images of the woman, one on top of the other.
 I made the top layer transparent, to about 28%.

 On the lower layer, I desaturated the picture, reduced contrast, and then made it transparent enough for the background to show through.

 With that completed, I began working on the top layer by first adjusting color and contrast to suit the background; after that, I reduced saturation for a vintage effect.
 Then, I tweaked the transparency of this layer and her other layer, below, until I achieved the balance that I wanted.

 The font is Whiffy, a free font which I selected after trying to mix another font with Ruben (a “Disney’s Haunted Mansion” style font) without success.

 As usual, this ATC is copyrighted, but you can download and print a full-size 3″ x 5″ card (at 150 dpi), here.